o3de/o3de.org/content/docs/contributing/to-docs/style-guide/media.md

 ## Alternate text

 Alternate text for images is very important.
 It provides a description of the image if the image is not loaded.
-The alternate text is also used in accessibility scenarios and in search engine optimization (SEO).
+The alternate text is also used for accessibility and in search engine optimization (SEO).
 Ensure that the alternate text provided for images clearly describes the contents of the image.

 ## Image file location